shoelace-style/shoelace/docs/components/context-menu.md

 [component-header:sl-context-menu]

-Context menus offer additional options through a menu that opens at the pointers location, usually triggered by a right-click.
+Context menus offer additional options through a menu that opens at the pointer's location, usually activated by a right-click.

 Context menus are designed to work with [menus](/components/menu) and [menu items](/components/menu-item).
 The menu must include `slot="menu"`.
 Other content you provide will be part of the context menu's target area.